 Mountain Crest Acquisition Corp.
 II (the "Company") was incorporated in Delaware on July 31, 2020.
-The Company was formed for the purpose of entering into a merger, share exchange, asset acquisition, stock purchase, reorganization or other similar business transaction with one or more businesses that the Company has not yet identified (a "Business Combination").
+The Company was formed for the purpose of entering into a merger, share exchange, asset acquisition, stock purchase, reorganization or other similar business transaction with one or more businesses (a "Business Combination").
+On April 6, 2021, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with First Merger Sub, and Better Therapeutics, Inc., a Delaware Corporation, ("Better Therapeutics") relating to a proposed Business Combination transaction between the Company and Better Therapeutics (the "Transaction").